Arbyrd33/1.3.5/README.md

 ​
 Review the provided design file for the home page.
 ​
-* [ ] Build the HTML and CSS to create the missing header and footer sections.
+* [ x ] Build the HTML and CSS to create the missing header and footer sections.
 * [ ] Link the h1 page title to the [index.html](index.html) page.
 * [ ] Link the `Menu` navigation item to the [menu.html](menu.html) page.
 * [ ] Create social media buttons on header for [Facebook](https://fontawesome.com/search?q=facebook&s=solid%2Cbrands), [Twitter](https://fontawesome.com/search?q=twitter&s=solid%2Cbrands), and [Instagram](https://fontawesome.com/search?q=instagram&s=solid%2Cbrands) with the linked icons.